-Activity Evidence that supports this approach Challenge number(s) addressed Welfare support - ELSA, 1-1 support, outside agency support, nurture groups, social stories and attachment training for all staff.
-(TA's based on the equivalent of 2 TA's working on interventions, ELSA, one to one support) Emotionally stable and emotionally articulate children are more able to access learning.
-EEF show short term targeted support can improve learning by 6 months ELSA programmes were developed based on the research of Gardner 1983 who identified that emotional and social abilities tend to be more influential than conventional intelligence for personal, career and school success.
+Activity Evidence that supports this approach Challenge number(s) addressed Welfare support - ELSA, 1-1 support, outside agency support, nurture groups, social stories.
+Adult support for chn with multiple areas of disadvantage.
+Emotionally stable and emotionally articulate children are more able to access learning.
+EEF show short term targeted support can improve learning by 6 months ELSA programmes were developed based on the research of Gardner 1983 who identified that emotional and social abilities tend to be more influential than conventional 4 intelligence for personal, career and school success.
 Implicit in developing children's emotional literacy is raising their awareness of emotions and the critical link between thoughts and feelings.
-At Snaith Primary School, supporting 4 children with their emotional welfare needs has proven to enable children to improve their focus in lessons and academic success, in turn increasing life chances.

-SEND diagnostic assessment used to identify specific area if need and target support.
-Individual learning support programs for specific needs including Beat Dyslexia,GL assessment, B Squared For this reason, we will continue to provide ELSA, nurture and social story programmes of support for short, frequent and targeted intervention sessions as appropriate for individuals.
-EEF - high quality diagnostic assessment leading to specific areas for development and strategies for teaching and learning are the key to facilitate pression teaching.
-For children with multiple levels of disadvantage it is important that areas of need are quickly identified and specific targets and strategies for support are employed in order to enable children to make progress.
+At Snaith Primary School, supporting children with their emotional welfare needs has proven to enable children to improve their focus in lessons and academic success, in turn increasing life chances.
+For this reason, we will continue to provide ELSA, nurture and social story programmes of support for short, frequent and targeted intervention sessions as appropriate for individuals.
+SEND diagnostic EEF - high quality diagnostic assessment used to assessment leading to specific areas identify specific area if for development and strategies for need and target teaching and learning are the key to support.
+Individual facilitate pression teaching. learning support For children with multiple levels of programs for specific disadvantage it is important that needs including Beat areas of need are quickly identified Dyslexia, GL and specific targets and strategies for assessment, B support are employed in order to Squared enable children to make progress.
 At Snaith Primary School, we acknowledge that complex and multiple disadvantage can make identifying and prioritise areas to support.
-(26% of Pupil Premimum children at Snaith have multiple disadvantage - SEND and/or safeguarding issues) It is therefore essential that diagnostic assessments are carried out quickly in order to ensure provision meets the individuals needs most appropriately.
-(As noted in OFSTED Research and Analysis SEND review May 21) Where attendance issues are identified and persistent absence, ensure decisive action is taken (update the LA agreed policy to reflect the measure we will take if chn attendance is below national expectation and impacting on learning) Various research (including National Centre for Education Statistics, along with school experiences) identify that low attendance has a direct correlation to low academic performance and in turn reduced life chances.
-At Snaith Primary School this will include:
+(45% of Pupil Premimum children at Snaith have multiple disadvantage - SEND and/or safeguarding issues) It is therefore essential that diagnostic assessments are carried out quickly in order to ensure provision meets the individuals needs most appropriately.
+(As noted in OFSTED Research and Analysis SEND review May 21) Various research (including National Where attendance Centre for Education Statistics, along issues are identified and persistent with school experiences) identify that absence, ensure low attendance has a direct decisive action is correlation to low academic taken (update the LA agreed policy to reflect the measure we will take if chn attendance is below national expectation and impacting on learning) performance and in turn reduced life chances.